sats17/tiny-saga/README.md

 ### Orchestrator Microservice (Orchestrator MS)
 This microservice is responsible for coordinating the actions of other microservices using the saga pattern.

-## UI User flow
+## User Journey
+1) User clicks on order with selected payment mode -> Backend call will be trigger, it will take payment and place order (edge cases of insufficient fund or inventory insufficient are async flow)
+2) For wallet payment mode -> Wallet payment mode will be disable, if user have insufficient fund. -> Backend will call to wallet ms to check user funds.
 ~~1) User clicks on order -> Backend /api/order/{id} -> After making status of order to initated, page will route to Payment page~~
 ~~2) User clicks on payment -> Backend /api/payment -> API will trigger and do payment from wallet.
 Validation if there is no amount available.~~
-1) User clicks on order with selected payment mode -> Backend call will be trigger, it will take payment and place order (edge cases of insufficient fund or inventory insufficient are async flow)
-2) For wallet payment mode -> Wallet payment mode will be disable, if user have insufficient fund. -> Backend will call to wallet ms to check user funds.

-## API User Flows
+## API Journeys

 ### 1) Place a order with wallet payment mode
 * ~~The user initiates the order, and the request goes through the API gateway to the Order MS.~~